riraosan/ESP32_ntp_clock/README.md

 > _Serenity Prayer_
 >
-> God, grant me the serenity to accept the things I cannot change
+> God, grant me the serenity to accept the things I cannot change<br>
-> courage to change the things I can,
+> courage to change the things I can,<br>
-> and wisdom to know the difference.
+> and wisdom to know the difference.<br>
 > [_Reinhold Niebuhr_](https://en.wikipedia.org/wiki/Reinhold_Niebuhr)

 ## 📝 License